 This upper level 3-day course focuses on more in-depth weed ecology, management, and identification.
 Additional topics include management recommendations for selected species and revegetation guidelines.
 Participants spend a half day in the field learning about on-site research and monitoring.

 Final installment of the series of courses.
 The first day focuses on site assessment and monitoring techniques with a full day site visit.
 On the second day, participants learn about organizing, analyzing, and applying monitoring data.
 Participants are assigned a take-home project that includes collecting and analyzing original data from a project developed in their area.

-|Past courses||Offered spring and fall 2012, fall 2013, and fall 2015.||Offered spring 2013, fall 2014, and fall 2016.||Offered spring 2015 and upcoming fall 2017.|
+|Past courses||Offered spring and fall 2012, 2013, 2015, and 2018.||Offered spring 2013, fall 2014, and fall 2016.||Offered spring 2015 and fall 2017.|

 "I am so impressed with the MSU staff that presented most of the class.
 I learned so much that I immediately use in my job."Level 1 participant